samcofer/sol-eng-docker/oauth2.md

 In order to use these examples, you will first need to [register a Github oauth application](https://github.com/settings/developers).
 This will provide the values that you need for `CLIENT_ID` and `CLIENT_SECRET`.

+## Helpful Tips

+* Navigating to `/oauth2/sign_out` in the browser will log out of the oauth2_proxy.
+Note that this does not clear the GitHub memory, so signing back in is as easy as a click.
+Not sure how to completely clear the cache - there is probably some cookie that needs to be cleared.
+* If you enable Multi-Factor Authentication (MFA) on your GitHub account (which you should do), this proxy seamlessly adds MFA to your RStudio products!

 ## Environment Variables

 The OAUTH service is dependent on several environment variables.
 To explore or use them yourself, it is best to copy the [example](./.env.example) to `.env` with something like: